-The Company has a Trading Policy designed to prevent employees, officers, directors, consultants, contractors and agents of Goodfood from buying, selling, or otherwise trading in securities of Goodfood when in possession of undisclosed material information related to Goodfood, and from disclosing such information to anyone or recommend anyone to trade in securities of Goodfood when in possession of such information.
+The Company has a trading policy (the "Trading Policy") designed to prevent employees, officers, directors, consultants, contractors and agents of Goodfood from buying, selling, or otherwise trading in securities of Goodfood when in possession of undisclosed material information related to Goodfood, and from disclosing such information to anyone or recommend anyone to trade in securities of Goodfood when in possession of such information.
 In order to reduce the potential for and appearance of improper trading, directors and specified employees of the Company are prohibited from buying, selling or otherwise trading in securities of Goodfood, including exercising options on securities of Goodfood, during black-out periods (other than pursuant to automatic disposition or purchase plans).
-The Trading Policy further prohibits directors, executive officers and employees of Goodfood to enter into any transactions relating to short sales of securities of Goodfood, sales of call options on securities of Goodfood, and purchases of put options on securities of Goodfood.
+The Trading Policy further prohibits directors, executive officers and employees of Goodfood to enter into any transactions relating to short sales of securities of Goodfood.